Corsican language: Classification

 Chart of Romance languages based on structural and comparative criteria.

 Corsican is classed as a regional language under French law.
 It is almost universally agreed that Corsican is typologically and traditionally Italo-Romance, but its specific position therein is more controversial.
 Some scholars argue that Corsican belongs to the Centro-Southern Italian dialects, while others are of the opinion that it is closely related to, or as part of, Italy's Tuscan dialect varieties.
 Italian and the dialects of Corsican (especially Northern Corsican) are in fact very mutually intelligible.
 Southern Corsican, in spite of the geographical proximity, has as its closest linguistic neighbour not Sardinian (a separate group with which it is not mutually intelligible), but rather the Extreme Southern Italian dialects like Siculo-Calabrian.
 It has been theorised, on the other hand, that a Sardinian variety, or a variety very similar to Sardo-Romance, might have been originally spoken in Corsica prior to the island's Tuscanisation under Pisan and Genoese rule.

+Corsican's affinities with the central and centro-southern Italian dialects had already been noted in earlier scholarship: Diez (1874) and Meyer-Lübke (1941) grouped Corsican with the central Italian dialects (the centro-southern macro-group, as opposed to the northern one), and Clemente Merlo, in his study "Concordanze corse-italiane-centromeridionali" (1925), pointed to phonetic and morphosyntactic features shared by Corsican and the dialects spoken "from the southern Marche and Umbria down to Apulia, Calabria and Sicily".